Food and Beverage Law

 Areas of Focus

-Food processors operate in a highly regulated environment with strict safety, labeling, manufacturing, supply chain, and workforce requirements.
+Food processors operate in a highly regulated environment with strict safety, labeling, manufacturing, supply chain, and workforce requirements associated with transforming raw materials into finished products.
 Our team supports processors across their full operational footprint, including compliance programs, facility development, labor and employment risk management, and corporate planning.

 We assist with FDA and USDA regulatory compliance, Good Manufacturing Practices, preventive controls, and labeling reviews.
 Processors also rely on us for guidance during inspections, enforcement actions, recalls, and market withdrawals, as well as in negotiations with regulators aimed at resolving compliance concerns efficiently and effectively.